Enter your postal code and recieve free quotes

 The home lift and the passenger lift have the following distinguishing features: - A home lift is required by the Machinery Directive 2006/42/EC to be fully enclosed if there is operation (takeover control) on the platform and if the supporting structure (i.e. the platform) is fully enclosed.
 This means that the version is like a cabin lift with walls, ceiling and cabin door. - For a passenger lift, a lift with a higher lift speed (higher than 0.14 metres per second), the Lifts Directive 2014/33/EU applies, in which a lift pit and shaft knob are mandatory, unless the lift has a limit of 1.0 metres per second, in which case the passenger lift may be installed without a pit and shaft head.

-Liftoffertes offers you the possibility to request quotations from approved lift suppliers quickly and in one go.
+Liftquotes offers you the possibility to request quotations from approved lift suppliers quickly and in one go.
+We are happy to help you with the search for lift companies offer passenger lifts.